 - Impression share: Comparing the frequency of the instances where you and your competitors received impressions.
-This is the amount of impressions you receive vs. what you may have received sans competition.
+This is the number of impressions you receive vs. what you may have received sans competition.

 - Overlap rate: The overlap between you and your competitor’s impressions.